D‑Wave QPU Architecture: Topologies#

 As the notations \(C_n\) and \(P_n\) refer to Chimera and Pegasus graphs with size parameter N, \(Z_n\) refers to instances of Zephyr topologies; specifically, \(Z_n\) is a \((2n+1) \times (2n+1)\) grid of unit cells.
 For example, \(Z_3\) is a graph with 336 nodes.

-A Zephyr unit cell, as shown in Figure 26, contains two groups of eight half qubits, with each qubit in the cell coupled either to four oppositely aligned qubits and one similarly aligned qubit (four \(K_{4,4}\) complete graphs with their internal and external couplings) or to eight oppositely aligned qubits and one similarly aligned qubit (a \(K_{8,8}\) complete graph with its internal and odd couplings).
+As shown in Figure 27, a unit cell in the Zephyr topology contains two groups of eight half qubits, with each qubit in the cell coupled either to four oppositely aligned qubits and one similarly aligned qubit (four \(K_{4,4}\) complete graphs with their internal and external couplings) or to eight oppositely aligned qubits and one similarly aligned qubit (a \(K_{8,8}\) complete graph with its internal and odd couplings).

-Fig. 26 Zephyr unit cells: for the center unit cell, one group of eight half qubits are shown in orange, another in blue.#
+Fig. 27 Unit cells in the Zephyr topology: for the center unit cell, one group of eight half qubits are shown in orange, another in blue.#

-Fig. 27 A visualization of the Zephyr \(Z_1\) \(3X3\) grid of unit cells: qubits are represented as black dots, solid lines represent couplers that belong to one Zephyr unit cell, while dashed lines represent couplers that belong to other unit cells.
+Fig. 28 A visualization of the \(Z_1\) \(3X3\) grid of unit cells in the Zephyr topology: qubits are represented as black dots, solid lines represent couplers that belong to one unit cell, while dashed lines represent couplers that belong to other unit cells.
 Internal couplers are green, external couplers are blue, and odd coupler are red.#

-Ocean provides for all supported topologies the following graph tools:
+Ocean software provides for all supported topologies the following graph tools:

 • graph generation creates graphs for the supported topologies of various sizes.